Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

            pub3
            ```

-           This output indicates that the primary EAN interface is pub0, this is the default primary EAN interface on ClusterStor mgmt nodes.
+           This output indicates that the primary EAN interface is `pub0`, which is the default primary EAN interface on ClusterStor mgmt nodes.
 If no static IP address is set on this interface, it will default to DHCP.

            Check the IP address of this interface on both mgmt nodes with the following command: